matthieugomez/StringDistances.jl/README.md

 #> 0.4
 ```

-To return the *litteral distance* between two strings, use `evaluate`
 ## Modifiers

 The package includes distance "modifiers", that can be applied to any distance.
-Read below for more details.

 - [Winkler](https://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance) boosts the similary score of strings with common prefixes.
 The Winkler adjustment was originally defined for the Jaro similarity score but this package defines it for any string distance.

 	```julia
 	compare(Jaro(), "martha", "marhta")